Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Typical organizational chart

 In an owner-operator business, the owner sits at the top of the organizational chart, reporting directly to department heads or employees.
-In an owner-manager business, there is a layer of managers between the owner and front-line employees.
+In an owner-manager business, there is a layer of managers between the owner and the front-line employees.

 Reporting mechanisms